asantagata/fruit-ui/docs/md/core/this.md

 ### `this.state`

 This is an object whose properties are the component's state values.
-You can access and non-reactively mutate any state values by reading and writing, say, `this.state.myStateVariable`.
+You can access and non-reactively mutate any state values by getting and setting `this.state.myStateVariable`.

 ### `this.setState`

 This is an object with the same keys as `this.state`.
 However, its properties are special setter functions.
-By calling `this.setState.myStateVariable(2)`, you immediately set `this.state.myStateVariable` to `2` and enqueue a rerender as a [microtask](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide).
+By calling `this.setState.myStateVariable(2)`, you immediately set `this.state.myStateVariable` to `2` and enqueue a rerender as a [microtask](https://developer.mozilla.org/en-US/docs/Web/API/HTML_DOM_API/Microtask_guide), which only executes after the main logic of the listener.
 The queue is based on a set of unique component IDs, meaning that calling `this.setState` functions multiple times in one listener will not cause multiple rerenders.
 Notably, this queue does *not* perform any checks or depth-sorting on the components before rerendering; if, for instance, a bubbling event causes both a parent component and a child component to enqueue rerenders through `this.setState`, then the child may be rerendered twice (once as its own event, then once again as the propagated call from the parent).

 ### `this.bindings`